ros-navigation/navigation2/sphinx_doc/howtos/tutorials/docs/navigation2_on_real_turtlebot3.rst

 Navigation2 on a Real Turtlebot 3
 *********************************

+- `Overview`_
-- Overview
+- `Requirements`_
-- Requirments
+- `Tutorial Steps`_
-- Navigation2 with a real Turtlebot 3
-- Videos
+- `Videos`_

 Overview
 ========

 This tutorial shows how to control and navigate Turtlebot 3 using the ROS2 Navigation2 on a real Turtlebot 3 robot.
-Before completing this tutorials, completing the :ref:`navigation2-with-turtlebot3-in-gazebo` is highly recommended espesially if you are new to ROS and Navigation2.
+Before completing this tutorials, completing the :ref:`navigation2-with-turtlebot3-in-gazebo`. is highly recommended especially if you are new to ROS and Navigation2.

 Turtlebot is a low-cost, personal robot kit with open-source software (ROS2).
 Turtblebot robots are widely supported by the ROS community.
 You can find many applications and examples of Turtlebot projects on the Internet.
 You can find more information about Turtlebot3 `here. <http://emanual.robotis.com/docs/en/platform/turtlebot3/overview/>`_

 Links to the robot kits and Github repo.